anubhavpgit/anubhavpgit.github.io/content/posts/gameoflife.md

 While it is theoretically possible to build a computer within the Game of Life, it is painstakingly complex and fun!
 It requires a deeper understanding of logic gates, instruction sets, implementing memory, and control units.

-Building the CPU would take you to combine these components to carry out fully-functional operations.
+Building the CPU would take you to combine these components to carry out fully functional operations.
 It would be a fun and challenging project to undertake, requiring a deep understanding of digital logic and computer architecture.
 The Game of Life serves as a fascinating model of how complexity can arise from simplicity, providing insight into topics such as self-organization, emergence, and cellular automata theory.

 [Here's an actual CPU built in the Game of Life by Nicholas Carlini](https://nicholas.carlini.com/writing/2021/unlimited-register-machine-game-of-life.html).
 In this series of posts, he tries to explain how he built digital logic gates, multiplexers, and registers in the Game of Life.
 I would love to do this someday when NYU is not down my throat threatening to kick me out for not doing my assignments.